Taylor Allen

-Taylor Ellis Allen (born 16 June 2000) is an English professional footballer who plays as a defender or midfielder for EFL League One club Wycombe Wanderers.
+Taylor Ellis Allen (born 16 June 2000) is an English professional footballer who plays as a centre-back or left-back for EFL League Two club Salford City, on loan from EFL League One club Wycombe Wanderers.

 Career

-Early career
+Romulus

-Allen began his career at Midland Football League side Romulus while completing an apprenticeship as a sports coach.
+Allen began his career at the academy of Midland Football League side Romulus while completing an apprenticeship as a sports coach, scoring 3 goals in 17 appearances for Romulus Reserves during 2016–17.

+After spending 2017–18 on loan, Allen rejoined Romulus in August 2018 and he debuted during the 3–2 loss against Walsall Wood on 4 August 2018.
+He left Romulus in October 2018.

+Loan to Stafford Town

+Allen left to join Stafford Town on loan in August 2017 where he made 30 appearances and scored 5 goals.

+He debuted for Stafford Town on 12 August 2017 as a substitute during the 4–2 loss against Hinckley AFC.
+He scored his first goal for Stafford Town on 23 September 2017 during the 4–1 victory against Ashby Ivanhoe in the FA Vase second qualifying round.

+Allen also played in the penalty shoot-out victory against EFL League Two club Port Vale in the Staffordshire Senior Cup on 6 December 2017.

+Wolverhampton Sporting Community

+Allen joined Wolverhampton Sporting Community in October 2018.
+He debuted on 27 October 2018 during the 1–1 draw against Loughborough University.
+He scored his first goal for the club on 15 December 2018 and it was the equaliser during the 1–1 draw against Worcester City.

+Nuneaton Borough

 Allen joined Nuneaton Borough in January 2019, winning man of the match on his National League North debut, before having a trial with Leicester City in March, where he played for the under-23 team in Premier League 2.

 Forest Green Rovers

 Allen turned down offers from English Premier League clubs to sign for Forest Green Rovers in summer 2019 on a one-year deal.
 He made his EFL League Two debut as a substitute against Oldham Athletic on 3 August 2019, scoring the only goal of the game in the 72nd minute.
 Taylor joined National League North side Hereford on 25 October 2019 on a one month loan, with the loan being extended on 27 November 2019 for a further month.
 Taylor then joined Gloucester City on loan for an initial month.
 On 2 December 2020, Allen joined Leamington on an initial one-month loan deal.
 The loan was then extended for a further month.
 On 9 February 2021, the loan was further extended for an additional month.